project-SIMPLE/simple.NSTDA.gama2/README.md

 - **Stage 2 – Intermediate growth**
   Trees in a medium growth stage.

-- **Stage 3 – Mature tree ???**
+- **Stage 3 Best 2-year growth** \
-  ~~Fully grown trees that have reached their mature size and represent successful forest restoration.~~
+  Trees that have reached their best possible growth within the 2-year simulation period.

 #### Achievement System
 <!--